SpringboardPro/backup_dropbox/README.md

 1. Fork the repository on GitHub.
 2. Create your local clone (`git clone <your_fork_URL>`).
 3. Create your feature branch (`git checkout -b my-new-feature`).
-4. Make your changes and test (`python -m unittest discover`).
+4. Run the test suite (`python -m unittest discover`) and fix any errors.
+5. Make your changes.
+6. Run the test suite and fix any errors.
+7. Run the program and fix any errors.
-5. Commit your changes to your local repository
+8. Commit your changes to your local repository
    (`git commit -am 'Add some feature'`).
-6. Push your local changes to your fork on GitHub (`git push origin my-new-feature`).
+9. Push your local changes to your fork on GitHub (`git push origin my-new-feature`).
-7. Create new Pull Request on GitHub.
+10. Create new Pull Request on GitHub.